CDC Guidelines: 1,500 mg of Sodium a Day

 To make matters worse, the companies producing this food even highlight the “healthiness” of their food – the fact that their products are low in fat or cholesterol or have no MSG.
 Meanwhile, they are still chock-full of sodium chloride, or salt.
 Swanson is now running commercials nationwide touting their MSG-free chicken broth.
 But just one cup of this broth is packed with 860 mg of sodium.
 Even the “low sodium” version is ridiculously high in sodium: 570 mg per cup.
 Restaurant menus promote “healthy” entrees that may be vegetarian or light on fatty cheeses or sauces but still contain an entire day’s worth of sodium, and often more.

-Food researchers at the nonprofit Center for Science in the Public Interest recently published the nutrition facts for “healthy” dishes at large chain Mexican restaurants, but check out the sodium levels: the guacamole at On the Border restaurants had 1,170 mg of sodium; the Pico shrimp tacos, 1,650 mg; the chicken salsa fresca, 2,410mg; and the grilled vegetable fajitas, a whopping 3,240 mg.
-(4) Healthy?
+Food researchers at the nonprofit Center for Science in the Public Interest recently published the nutrition facts for “healthy” dishes at large chain Mexican restaurants, but check out the sodium levels: the guacamole at one restaurant chain had 1,170 mg of sodium; the Pico shrimp tacos, 1,650 mg; the chicken salsa fresca, 2,410mg; and the grilled vegetable fajitas, a whopping 3,240 mg.4 Healthy?
 We don’t think so.

 With salt lurking in unhealthy quantities on every pantry shelf and behind every restaurant door, it may seem impossible to cut our sodium intake, and many of us might naturally try to find a quick fix for the resulting high blood pressure.
 However, like food labels that seem too good to be true, we must also be wary of drug companies who want us to believe that our high blood pressure can be easily cured through prescription medications.